AdobeDocs/experience-manager-forms-cloud-service.en/help/troubleshooting-installation-and-configuration.md

 ## Environment creation fails {#environment-creation-fails}

-Users are unable to create an AEM Forms as a Cloud Service environment.
+Users are unable to create an [!DNL AEM Forms] as a [!DNL Cloud Service] environment.
 The environment creation fails after running for some time.

 A missing profile can lead to environment creation failure.
 Check that the profile exists in Admin Console.
 If the profile does not exist, perform the following steps to create the profile: